willcl-ark/lnproxy/README.md

 ### General preparation

 We will be cloning one or two code repositories, so let's keep things neat.
 If you already have a source code directory you can use that, but note that some of the temporary hardcodes in lnproxy.config.py might not work properly...
-To make a new one:
+To make a new one and set python version for it (and subdirectories):

-    mkdir ~/lnproxy_src
+    mkdir ~/lnproxy_src && cd ~/lnproxy_src
+    pyenv install 3.7.5 && pyenv local 3.7.5

 Now, we are ready to set the projects up...